Chevrolet 210: Today

 Today, the Bel Air series of Chevrolets from 1953 to 1957 are far and away the most desirable models for collectors.
 However, Two-Ten models do have appeal, especially the 1953 convertible (very rare), the Del Ray Club Coupe with its upgraded vinyl interior, and the Sport Coupe hardtops of 1953 and 1955-57.
 Other models are less valuable, but again, can be purchased for less money than Bel Airs, for Chevrolet collectors on a budget.
 Unlike the One-Fifty series, Two-Tens do sport a fair amount of chrome trim and de luxe interior appointments, making them attractive and comfortable.

+Australian assembly

+Holden in Australia assembled 1955 Chevrolet 4-door sedans based on the 210 although the 210 name was not used for the Australian market.
+The Australian assembled cars featured seats upholstered in leather and floors covered in wool carpet.
+1956 4-door sedans were also assembled by Holden, again based on the 210 and again not using the 210 name.
+The 1956 sedans were equipped with six cylinder engines and three speed manual transmissions, which were carried over from the 1955 model.
+The same assembly, model name, body style, engine and transmission policies were continued for the 1957 model.